kumaravelrajan/kumaravelrajan.github.io/_posts/Common-Sense-DSA/2025-11-02-code-examples-common-sense-dsa.md

 1. Example:

-    The haystack consists of repeated characters, for example: "aaaaaa" (length N=6).
+    Haystack: "aaaaaa" (length N = 6).

-    The needle is almost the same repeated character sequence but differs at the last character, for example: "aab" (length M = 3)
+    Needle: "aab" (length M = 3)

-    Here, for each character in the haystack:
+    - Here, for each character in the haystack:

-    The first character matches the first character of the needle ('a').
+        - The first character matches the first character of the needle ('a').

-    The inner loop checks subsequent characters to match 'a' and then fails at the last character 'b'.
+        - The inner loop checks subsequent characters to match 'a' and then fails at the last character 'b'.

-    This forces the inner loop to run nearly M times at every starting position.
+        - This forces the inner loop to run nearly M times at every starting position.

-    In this worst-case scenario, the naive substring search performs N × M character comparisons, illustrating the O(NxM) comparisons.
+    In this worst-case scenario, the naive substring search performs N × M character comparisons, illustrating the O(N x M) comparisons.